-Fifty years later, in the wake of the Civil War and facing continuing wars to drive away or contain Native peoples, President Grant adopted what he called a “Peace Policy.”
-The plan, strongly supported by Quakers and other Christian bodies, was to assimilate Native peoples into the ways of White settlers, by instructing their children to leave traditional ways behind.
+The Peace Policy was initiated in the wake of the Civil War, when the federal government faced continuing wars to drive away or “contain” Native peoples.
+President Grant’s plan, strongly supported by Quakers and other Christian bodies, was to assimilate Native peoples into the ways of White settlers, by instructing their children to leave traditional ways behind.